-All procurements are automatic.
-You will not be called to screen donors prior to a recovery.
-As part of the application process, you will provide donor and recovery parameters including how many samples you wish to receive at what frequency.
-NDRI then develops a customized procurement protocol for your research based on the parameters you provide.
-We procure tissues on a project-driven basis, so we can never guarantee when a potential donor will become available.
-In the application, you must indicate the desired frequency of delivery for the samples you require, so we ask that you make these numbers as accurate as possible.
-You can adjust your parameters later, but we require 48 hours’ notice to make any requested changes.
+Yes.
+All procurements are automatic meaning you will not be called to screen donors prior to a recovery.
+However, as part of the application process, you will provide donor and recovery parameters including how many samples you wish to receive at what frequency.
+NDRI then develops a customized procurement protocol for your research based on the parameters you provided.
+Since we procure tissues on a project-driven basis, we can never guarantee when a potential donor will become available so we ask that you make your desired frequency of delivery numbers as accurate as possible.
+You can adjust your parameters at any time, but we require 48 hours’ notice to apply any requested changes

 Which tests do you include in the infectious disease panel?

 NDRI’s infectious disease panel includes:

-NDRI may report other serology data, but donors cannot be ruled “unacceptable” on the basis of reactivity in any test other than those included in the above list.
+NDRI may report other serology data, but donors cannot be ruled “unacceptable” based on reactivity in any test other than those included in the above list.
 We offer testing for biospecimens recovered from organ, tissue and ocular donors.
 This testing is not available for biospecimens recovered from surgical procedures.

 Do I need Institutional Review Board (IRB) approval for my project?

 Academic researchers must provide a copy of your IRB approval letter or an IRB exemption letter from your institution.
 Corporate researchers may use an external IRB or provide a letter from a company official, other than the principle investigator, stating that the use of human tissue in the research is authorized and that you will strictly adhere to universal precautions.